-Does the valve have to be repaired or replaced?
+Does the heart valve have to be repaired or replaced?

-Our Heart Center surgeons helped develop a better technique for exposing the valve during heart valve replacement surgery and have used this technique for mitral valve repair with great success.
+The surgeons in Cardiothoracic Surgery helped develop a better technique for exposing the valve during heart valve replacement surgery and have used this technique for mitral valve repair with great success.
 Repair techniques developed have been shown to be very effective.
 Long-term data support the durability of mitral valve repair.